 There are many different types of AUVs and organisations use them for different purposes in the Antarctic.
-This implies wide variety of risk variables may influence the risk of AUV loss depending on the context.
+This implies a wide variety of risk variables may influence the risk of AUV loss depending on the context.
 It is therefore important, to tailor the FuSDRA approach according to the identified problem and intent of the organisation.
 As a result, the output may also differ vastly depending on the organisations, vehicle characteristics or deployment types, and should only be compared with caution.

 5. CONCLUSION

 The deployment of AUVs in the Antarctic is of relatively high risk due to the extreme environment, which pushes the limits of both human and AUV technology.
 However, the risk of AUV loss is a dynamic and complex problem, influenced not only by Antarctic’s operating environment but also other risk variables.
-Existing risk analysis approaches tend to focus more on technicalities of the AUV and often neglect risk variables from other risk dimensions.
-Also to quantify risk of loss, either a considerable amount of historical data is required for statistical analysis or experts’ opinion are elicited for probability quantification.
-However, data may not always be available and the vagueness and ambiguious nature of risk makes it challenging for experts to provide numerical precision.
-It is under such dynamic, complex and fuzzy situations that the AUV owner often has to devise risk control measures and make difficult deployment decisions.
+It is under such situations that the AUV owner often has to devise risk control measures and make difficult deployment decisions.
+Existing risk analysis approaches tend to be discrete-based and focus more on technicalities of the AUV, often neglecting risk variables from other risk dimensions including soft factors which are often neglected due to difficulties in quantification.

-This research presents an integrated FuSDRA approach to achieve both better control and monitoring of long term risk of AUV loss in the Antarctic.
-System dynamics was used to model the complex inter-relationships between risk variables influencing the risk of AUV loss.
-Fuzzy logic was then integrated into the system dynamics models to account for uncertainties, vagueness and ambiguity.
-The proposed FuSDRA approach follows a three-stage iterative framework comprising of identification of risk variables, risk modelling and risk evaluation.
+To overcome existing shortfalls, this research presents an integrated FuSDRA approach to achieve both better control and monitoring of long term risk of AUV loss in the Antarctic.
+System dynamics was used to model the dynamic complex inter-relationships between risk variables influencing the risk of AUV loss.
+Fuzzy logic was then integrated into the system dynamics models to account for uncertainties in causal relationships and soft factors.
+The proposed hybrid FuSDRA approach follows a three-stage iterative framework comprising of identification of risk variables, risk modelling and risk evaluation.